 Developing centralised back office functions to enable more efficient and effective standardised procedures and practices thereby improving the support and resources available to teaching and learning.
-The Multi-Academy Trust has made a significant investment in the IT infrastructure to enable this and to ensure it is prepared for its future development and expansion.
-In 2018/19 the Multi-Academy Trust reviewed its Finance structure in preparation for its future development and expansion and undergone an external review by way of an ESFA School Resources Management assessment to support its drive for efficiencies and effective operations.
+The Multi-Academy Trust has made a significant improvement in the IT infrastructure to enable this and to ensure it is prepared for its future development and expansion, and undergone an external review by way of an ESFA School Resources Management assessment to support its drive for efficiencies and effective operations.